spel-uchile/Fotometro-V3/README.md

 # Fotometro V3
- This is the Aotumatic LED-Based Sun Photometer
+ This is the Low Cost Aotumatic LED-Based Sun Photometer (LoCo-ASP)